-Since the musters began in the 1990s we have rehomed hundreds of Kaimanawa horses.
+Since the musters began in the 1990s we have rehomed thousands of Kaimanawa horses.
 In 2012 we helped save 119 of the 191 horses that were mustered, and since 2014 every horse suitable to rehome has been saved.
-We organise an annual show where people can show their amazing Kaimanawas; publish a magazine; organise trips to see the wild horses; and promote the Kaimanawa horses as great all-round riding ponies.
+We organise an annual show where people can show their amazing Kaimanawas; publish a magazine; organise trips to see the wild horses, and promote the Kaimanawa horses as great all-round riding ponies.

 More about us